SoftwareAG/c8y-docs/content/welcome-users/first-steps.md

 <img src="/images/users-guide/DeviceManagement/devmgmt-device-registration-tenant.png" alt="General device registration">
 {{< /c8y-admon-info >}}

-After successful registration the device(s) will be listed in the [Device registration](/device-management-application/registering-devices/) page with the status "Waiting for connection".
+After successful registration the device(s) will be listed in the [Registering devices](/device-management-application/registering-devices/) page with the status "Waiting for connection".

 Turn on the device(s) and wait for the connection to be established.